Campusleben, Unileben

 Studying abroad

 The University of Mannheim is part of a global network.
-The School of Humanities is partners with over 150 universities worldwide, and, in collaboration with the International Office, can help you plan a period of study abroad.
+The School of Humanities is partners with over 150 universities worldwide.
+Our team for international affairs will support you in planning a stay abroad.
 We recommend that students go abroad during the fourth or fifth subject-specific semester, but it is possible to make individual arrangements.
-Studying abroad is optional, and is encouraged by the School.
+Spending a semester abroad is recommended but not mandatory.
+A semester abroad can easily be integrated into the course of study and offers you the opportunity to deepen your intercultural competencies.
+In addition, field trips and interdisciplinary seminars are offered in cooperation with international universities.

 Internships